Marketing can be a bit like gambling.

 Things like predictive analytics and personalization tools are great – but they’re mostly in a vacuum.
 That means you can’t really leverage them to see the big picture, as well as the granular details you need in order to make decisions with confidence.

-Expect innovations in 2018 to help bridge the gaps with many of these services, allowing for greater integrations with existing systems and a better, visual picture of what all that information really means.
+Expect innovations to help bridge the gaps with many of these services, allowing for greater integrations with existing systems and a better, visual picture of what all that information really means.

 Amazon CEO Jeff Bezos announced that they’re doubling down on Alexa.
 More companies are putting their voice (so to speak) on Alexa.